-- a) Syllabi - b) The Technical University of Kenya Assessment Policy 2010 - c) The Technical University of Kenya Statute - d) The Universities Act

-- a) SCSEI Standing Committee of Senate on Examination Irregularities
+- a) Syllabi - b) The Technical University of Kenya Assessment Policy 2010 - c) The Technical University of Kenya Statute - d) The Universities Act a) SCSEI - Standing Committee of Senate on Examination Irregularities

 - b) DAC Disciplinary Appeals Committee

 - c) CoD Chairperson of Department

 - d) DAB Departmental Academic Board

+- e) DoS Director of School

+- f) SAB School Academic Board

+- g) ED Executive Dean

-- a) The Vice-Chancellor is responsible for the supervision of the implementation of this procedure. - b) The DVC- ASA is responsible for the implementation and maintenance of this procedure.
+- a) The Vice-Chancellor is responsible for the supervision of the implementation of this procedure. - b) The DVC- ARS is responsible for the implementation and maintenance of this procedure.